SysManSquad/sysmansquadblogdev/content/posts/2020-04-22-teams-channel-notification-when-osd-fails.md

 Our TS is set up with logic and a section to run if the task sequence encounters an error.
 This is where we will put the OSD Failure notification script.

-_For more information on how to set up Error Handling in OSD Task Sequence, see [Jörgen Nilsson's](https://ccmexec.com/author/jonil/) post about it here: <a href="https://ccmexec.com/2016/12/error-handling-in-ts-without-mdt-using-osdbackground/" target="_blank" rel="noreferrer noopener" aria-label="https://ccmexec.com/2016/12/error-handling-in-ts-without-mdt-using-osdbackground/ (opens in a new tab)">https://ccmexec.com/2016/12/error-handling-in-ts-without-mdt-using-osdbackground/</a>_<figure class="wp-block-image">
+_For more information on how to set up Error Handling in OSD Task Sequence, see [Jörgen Nilsson's](https://ccmexec.com/author/jonil/) post about it here: [https://ccmexec.com/2016/12/error-handling-in-ts-without-mdt-using-osdbackground/](https://ccmexec.com/2016/12/error-handling-in-ts-without-mdt-using-osdbackground/)_<figure class="wp-block-image">

 ![](https://lh5.googleusercontent.com/GRx_3DUP7m-LKvPLhxOqfdS0hI94Nii31qrJyXmyH9pXxGHmPs_VNZzm8Yr42YOA_6e5TUhhJHLQ3xLT7t4psCGvJsE7qLSRZRBRweEpNZ0QHuCh8t1OIcx80lDYpH8NR82AM4E) </figure>